ziglang/www.ziglang.org/content/zsf/index.en.md

 ### Additional donation methods supported
 - Physical checks (see the snail mail address listed above)
-- Bank trasfers (including from outside of the US, contact us for more info)
+- Bank transfers (including from outside of the US, contact us for more info)
 - [Benevity](https://benevity.com) (recommended if your employer matches donations!)

-**Please don't esitate to contact us at donations@ziglang.org if you have questions or specific needs.**
+**Please don't hesitate to contact us at donations@ziglang.org if you have questions or specific needs.**

 ## Corporate sponsors